artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 ### On a Portfolio

+_on wording_: I use the word portfolio, to encapsulate a CV/Resume/Design Portfolio.
+They all have specific meanings, but in this case, I mean something you attach to the email to provide the full context of your history/experiences.

 There are a lot of places for good, solid advice on the document you are using to persuade someone to interview you.
 So I'll tell you what has worked for me.
 I think it should be a one page document, that captures a snapshot of you.
 Things they must have: your name, a way to contact you and a list of things you think is relevant.
 Ideally it's going to be one page.